rendyproklamanta/docker-mysql-replication/README.md

 ### What is master-master replication?

 MYSQL master-master replication allows data to be copied from either server to the other one.
 This subtle but important difference allows us to perform mysql read or writes from either server.
 This configuration adds redundancy and increases efficiency when dealing with accessing the data.

+### What is ProxySQL

+ProxySQL is an open-source high-performance database proxy.
+It acts as an intermediary between database clients and database servers, providing various features to improve the performance, scalability, and manageability of database systems.

+### Stacks:
+- Mysql 8+
+- Docker
+- ProxySQL

 ### Steps
 - Rename .env.example to .env